-- 14. The School works in partnership with Surrey Safeguarding Children Board (or other local safeguarding partners as may be recommended in future) taking into account their policies and procedures, for example, their threshold guidance indicating when a child or young person might be referred for support. - 15.
+- 15. The School works in partnership with C-SPA taking into account their policies and procedures, for example, their threshold guidance indicating when a child or young person might be referred for support. - 16.
 The School is ready to approach Prevent Co-ordinators and other partners, such as the Police, for advice and support on implementing the Prevent Duty if needed.
-(See also paragraphs 26 28 "Reporting a concern".) - 16.
+(See also paragraphs 27 29 "Reporting a concern".) - 17.
 The School will work in partnership with parents, who are in a key position to spot signs of radicalisation, assisting and advising families who raise concerns and directing them to the appropriate support mechanisms.